minosniu/minosniu.github.com/info/index.markdown

 Why going by "Minos"?
 ==========
-I take great proud of my Chinese given name *Chuanxin* but decided to go by *Minos*.
+I take great pride in my Chinese given name *Chuanxin* but decided to go by *Minos*.
 Chinese names with "x" may sound spectacularly unpredictable when attempted in other languages.
 As much as I appreciate people's effort in saying my name correctly, it frequently "helped" me miss my flights, roll call and even raffles.